veeenu/eldenring-practice-tool/README.md

 ### Installed

 - Extract all files from the zip archive.
-- Rename `jdsd_er_practice_tool.dll` to `dinput8.dll`.
-Make sure your [file extensions are visible](https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/)
-  to ensure you are naming the file correctly.
-- Copy `dinput8.dll` and `jdsd_er_practice_tool.toml` to you Dark Souls III `Game` folder.
-  The files must be in the same folder as `DarkSoulsIII.exe`.
+Anywhere will do.
+- Double-click `eldenring.exe` to start the game (Steam → right click **ELDEN RING** → Manage → Browse Local Files).
+Never start the game from Steam: the tool won't work.
-- Double-click `eldenring.exe`.
+- Double-click `install.exe` and follow the instructions.
+- Once the process is done, close and restart Elden Ring.

-The tool is now installed.
-To load it, start the game, press the right shift button and keep it pressed for a few seconds until the tool appears on screen.
+- During the startup, from now on, hold the right shift button for a few seconds until the tool appears on screen.

-If you don't do that, the tool won't load and the game will start normally.
+If you don't want to load the tool, just don't press right shift during startup!

 ## Running the tool on Linux